BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 ## Checking Your installation

-You can confirm you have installed correclty lightningd using the `help` parameter:
+You can confirm you have installed lightningd correctly using the `help` parameter:

 ```
 $ lightningd --help